 Does tattoo removal hurt more on some parts of the body than others?
 Absolutely.
 The parts of the body where the skin is closer to the bone are more sensitive to a tattoo needle, meaning they’re also more sensitive to a laser.
 One of Removery’s experienced technicians notes that getting a tattoo can feel like being licked by a cat’s rough tongue or being scratched with hot claws, depending on the tattoo’s location.

 Laser tattoo removal sessions are significantly shorter than most tattoo application sessions.
 They usually take three to five minutes, whereas tattooing sessions can last for hours.
-That means less time spent in discomfort than while getting tattooed.
+This means less time spent in discomfort than when getting tattooed.

 So, how painful is laser tattoo removal?
 That depends on several factors, such as: